Modern Slavery Statement 2024

 Training

 HR policies are reviewed periodically and we are satisfied that they comply with all legislative and regulatory requirements.
-We are working towards delivering communication and training across Railpen to raise awareness of key policies.
+We deliver communication and training to colleagues across Railpen to raise awareness of key policies.
 Within our Learning Academy, a full e-learning module on modern slavery is available for colleagues to complete for awareness and education.